DotApp Recommended Practices

 Using Callbacks for Driver-Agnostic Code

-To ensure portability, always use callbacks in the execute
+To ensure portability, always use success

 method, especially for RAW queries.
 This avoids driver-specific handling of results (e.g., MySQLi vs. PDO objects).
+The execute

 Incorrect Example (Driver-Specific):